garrandall/popular-music-data/tracks/jump-on-it-sir-mix-a-lot.md

 Back to the 2 0 6
 Double up my grits
 And Sea-town giving po po fits
-Chasing the skirts like a playa supposed ta
+Chasing the skirts like a playa supposed to
-348 roasta HIT IT! (ho, ho, ho... ohLord)
+348 roasta HIT IT! (ho, ho, ho... oh lord)

+What's up Atlanta, what's up
-What's up Atlanta, what's up (x2)
+What's up Atlanta, what's up
 Atlanta jump on it, jump on it, jump on it
+What's up Orlando, what's up
-What's up Orlando, what's up (x2)
+What's up Orlando, what's up
 Orlando jump on it, jump on it, jump on it
+What's up Miami, what's up
-What's up Miami, what's up (x2)
+What's up Miami, what's up
 Miami jump on it, jump on it, jump on it
+What's up Tampa, what's up
-What's up Tampa, what's up (x2)
+What's up Tampa, what's up
 Tampa jump on it, jump on it, jump on it

 Coming thru the 4 0 4